niplav/site/finesse.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2022-02-04, modified: 2022-02-18, language: english, status: notes, importance: 4, confidence: likely*
+*author: niplav, created: 2022-02-04, modified: 2022-02-24, language: english, status: notes, importance: 4, confidence: likely*

-> __I describe boundary conditions for a function that estimates how random a set of resolved forecasts in a specific interval of probabilities is, and describe algorithms that fulfill those conditions.__
+> __I describe boundary conditions for a function that estimates how random a set of resolved forecasts in a specific interval of probabilities is, and describe attempts to find algorithms that fulfill those conditions.__

 Finesse of Sets of Forecasts
 =============================

 *epistemic status: likely not just reinventing the wheel, but the whole bicycle*

+TODO: Revamp the naming & notation a bit.

 Say we have a set of resolved forecasts and can display them on a calibration plot.